flack/poser/README.md

 # Install PHPUnit and create symlink for phpunit
 poser require phpunit/phpunit

-# Install PHPUnit and create symlink for phpunit
+# Uninstall PHPUnit and remove symlink
 poser remove phpunit/phpunit

 # You can use other commands and arguments as in Composer